The Science of Puzzle Benefits — Research Explained

 Frequently Asked Questions

-How much time should I spend on puzzles daily?
+How much time should I spend on puzzles daily for cognitive benefit?

-Are digital puzzles as effective as paper puzzles?
+Are digital puzzles as cognitively beneficial as paper puzzles?

-At what age should children start doing puzzles?
+At what age should children begin cognitive training through puzzles?